 Because most Cyprus property construction is carried out on rural or former farming land there is only one deed passed onto the developer.
 This is the reason why you are unlikely to receive your title deeds until all the properties on the development are completed and all the services ect have been installed.
 This main purpose of the contract between yourself and the developer of your Cyprus property check here still under construction is to bridge that gap thus clarifying your rights of ownership.
 Once seperate title deeds are raised for each individual property they will then override the contract.

 There are a couple of important issues you should be aware of however before you dive in and part with your life savings.
 Firstly, all the properties within a development must remain unaltered until the land office has issued the separate title deeds.
 In other words any extensions or immovable structures that were not on the original plans before the Cyprus developer started construction of the property could jeopardize the title deeds for every property on the development.
-This could even include such things as barbecue areas and pergolas with solid cover such as planking or tiles so it’s worth keeping an eye on what this website your neighbours are up to.
+This could even include such things as barbecue areas and pergolas with solid cover such as planking or tiles so it’s worth keeping an eye on what this website online your neighbours are up to.

 The other thing that catches many foreign buyers out a few years down the road is the cost of obtaining their title deeds!
 Thats right, you will have to pay a property tax based on the original purchase price of your Cyprus property whilst it was under construction.
 This is based on a sliding scale related to value of the property and at the time of publishing this article was as follows